My old maths teacher once told me that there are three kinds of people in the world:

 - those who let things happen

 - and those who wonder what the bloody hell has happened.

 She was standing over me at the time as I whined pathetically about how no one could be expected to solve her impossible equations, so it was fairly obvious that I belonged in the third category.

 Flash forward: the 21st century.
 A group of teachers are sitting around a staff-room table.
 Enter ‘Annoying Enthusiastic Teacher’ carrying a pile of handouts.

 ANNOYING ENTHUSIASTIC TEACHER: Here you go guys, here’s a draft of the new look report we’ve redesigned for Yr10.
 Check it out and let us know what you think.

 ME: (Picks up draft document and reads it).
 What’s this bullshit!
 What total moron designed this?
 Do they really expect us to know what curriculum level a student is working at?
 More bloody work!
 (Throws document on the table, spilling all the coffee cups).

 Now I must admit that I had been given every opportunity to join the ‘Report Committee’ and could at any time have responded to the meeting minutes regularly posted on the school website.
-The question of course, was why would I want to!
+The question of course, was why the hell would I want to!
 Still, there was no reason to be suddenly surprised by the emergence of this new-look document.

 In the background I heard an annoying voice: ‘Instead of complaining about it, why not get involved?
 Why not join the committee and help make things happen?’
 ‘Why don’t you just bugger off, I initially thought, but then I reflected.
 The answer to the question was obvious: only shameless self-promoters join committees.
 I would never associate with such people.
 It didn’t really bother me that I could simultaneously hold this thought whilst sitting through a staff P.D session wondering who had decided to serve up such pointless drivel.
 Something had to give.
 In a moment of madness I decided, that I would no longer be that complaining voice in the staff-room.
 I would join a committee!